loosolab/UROPA/docs/uropa-example.md

 This example is based on H3K4me1 peaks annotated with the Gencode genome ([further details])[http://uropa.readthedocs.io/en/latest/uropa-example/#used-peak-and-annotation-files]).
 In the following example the utility of the key 'direction' will be illustrated.
 It is optional but can be a very important 'player' for a more specialized annotation.
 The example is based on the peak displayed in Figure 2.
-*It can also be thought of as the location of the peak depending on the feature’s direction.*

-When the direction key is set to 'upstream', peaks will be annotated to a feature if the peak center is upstream of the feature start postition and
-the distance from the start position is smaller than the indicated distance.
+When the direction key is set to 'upstream', peaks will be annotated to a feature if the peak center is upstream of the feature start-position and the distance from the start position is smaller than the indicated distance.
 The other way around for 'downstream'.
 This is why the direction is relative to the peak location.
+*It can also be thought of as the location of the peak depending on the feature’s direction.*

 *An overlap is partially allowed to the edges of the peak, but the overlap should allow a clear evidence*
 *of the upstream or downstream location of the peak from the feature, so there shouldn’t be an important overlap of the peak length*.